TedHusted/awake/awake.md

 Ally: Are the Vanir behind the UAP reports that go unexplained.

 Idisi: Yes, we research the UAPs that Terran governments cannot explain and confirm that they are Vanir activity.
+Or not.

 ###

 “I’m confused,” says Dr. Marquez.
-“You decided to meet with the NTSB because you were afraid that your in-law was being gaslit.”
+“You decided to meet with the NTSB because you were afraid that your in-law is being gaslit.”

-“Elena Vargas is the Chief Experience Officer at Pulse,” injects Carla,  “and it seemed strange that her memory of the call is different in one specific way.”
+“Elena Vargas is the Chief Experience Officer at Pulse,” injects Carla,  “and it seems  strange that her memory of the call is different in one specific way.”

 “Usually, if the recording passes AI detection, then the person simply mis-remembers,” says Marquez.

 Carla nods.
 “True.
 But we have another recording that passes AI detection, and the video was definitely modified.”

-“Originally,” says Noah, “I was just wondering if NTSB had found the phone, which might have another copy of the Zoom meeting recording.
+“Originally,” says Noah, “I was just wondering if NTSB had found the phone.
+There might be another original copy of the Zoom meeting recording.
 Then the rest of the story unravelled.”

 “The request feels like it has a personal element, Dr. Harper.”
 Marquez made the statement feel like a question.

 “Nexus brought up Pulse at the PDB session last Wednesday, and it felt like enough of a connection to justify an inter-agency meeting.”

-Dr. Marquez nods, and then turns her head to stare at the picture of the whiteboard on her tablet.
+Dr. Marquez nods absently, and then turns her head to stare at the picture of the whiteboard on her tablet.

 “Have you shared your findings with an AI, any AI?”